hustlzp/permission/README.rst

 -----------

-Need to say, inheritance here is not the same thing as Python class inheritance, it's just means you can use RuleA as the base rule of RuleB.
+Need to say, inheritance here is not the same thing as Python class inheritance, it's just means you can use RoleA as the base role of RoleB.

 We achieve this by overriding ``base()``.